giomusyaffa/gio-portfolio/README.md

-# Thank You, for clicking the link! 😃
+# Welcome to my Github Portfolio!
-### Welcome!
-I'm Gio, I Love All Things Data 📊
+I'm Gio, I love all things data 📊

 In this page, you'll see a collection of my personal projects show casing my skills in **Excel**, **SQL**, **Python** for analyzing data and **Power BI** to visualize them.

 Each repository explores how I use data to uncover insights, solve problems, and build analytical solutions.